 There’s not a whole lot that will test your patience more than difficult neighbors.
 Neighbors, for the most part, tolerate each other regardless of their idiosyncrasies.
 However, it seems that the closer in proximity you live to your neighbor, the potential for friction increases; sometimes a worst case scenario develops and tempers flare.
 Common neighbor complaints typically concern pets, parking, excessive noise, and the maintenance of the home exterior and the lawn.
 When neighbor complaints arise, the offending neighbor is often characterized as being inconsiderate.

-As much as we enjoy the over the top behavior depicted in “neighbor” films, we like to think everyone tries being considerate of their neighbors in real life.
+As much as we enjoy the over the top behavior depicted in “difficult neighbors” films, we like to think everyone tries being considerate of their neighbors in real life.
 However, if this were true, then “good neighbor laws” would not be enacted.

 Montgomery County enacted its own “good neighbor laws” last year.
 These laws affect: home based businesses (limiting the amount of visits into the home as well as possibly limiting parking depending on the type of home based business); parking of commercial vehicles (except for temporary parking, parking for heavy commercial and recreational vehicles are prohibited from parking on residential streets); and off street parking (must be on surfaced areas, unregistered vehicles are not allowed on the property, and there may be limitations on the amount of front yard that can be surfaced for parking).
 Of course, these “good neighbor laws” are enforced by [neighbor] complaints.